meilisearch/documentation/reference/api/documents.md

 If you want to [set the primary key of your index on document addition](/learn/core_concepts/primary_key.md#setting-the-primary-key-on-document-addition), it can only be done **the first time you add documents** to the index.
 After this, the `primaryKey` parameter will be ignored if given.

-Trying to set `csvDelimiter` to a value other than a string or a string with more than one character will cause Meilisearch to return the `invalid_document_csv_delimiter` error.
-Configuring `csvDelimiter` and sending data in a format other than CSV will also cause Meilisearch to throw an error.
+Configuring `csvDelimiter` and sending data in a format other than CSV will cause Meilisearch to throw an error.

 ### Body